By: Dr. Kasen Zhai1; M.Sc Richard Mudarra2.

 Adapted from (Luise et al., 2020).

 The acidic effect of organic acids depends on their ability to donate protons in a common base, which is quantified by the dissociation constant (pKa; table 1).
 The pKa is the pH at which 50% of the acid is present in an undissociated form (COOH), and the other 50% is in a dissociated form (COO-).
-When a specific organic acid is dissociated, it releases the hydrogen molecules from their original structure.
+When a specific organic acid is dissociated, it release the hydrogen molecules from their original structure.
 The lower the pKa value, the greater the acidic effect of the organic acid (Mroz, 2005).
 As shown in table 1, formic acid has the lowest pKa within the group of the most common organic acids, indicating its strength as an acidifying agent.

 Mode of Action of Formic Acid.

 The mechanism of action of organic acids is linked to their special characteristic of dissociation.
-The undissociated form of organic acids is more lipophilic and can easily diffuse into the cell wall of bacteria and molds.
+The undissociated form of organic acids is more lipophilic in nature and can easily diffuse into the cell wall of bacteria and molds.

 Figure 1.
 Antimicrobial Effect of Formic Acid.